TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/58 - Hebrews/Hebrews 11/Hebrews 11.11.md

 ---

-By faith even Sarah herself received power to conceive seed when she was past age, since she counted him faithful who had promised:
+By faith, even Sarah herself received power to conceive, and she bore a child when she was past age, since she counted him faithful who had promised.